 The latest data comes one day after local health officials reported 1,534 new infections and 25 additional virus-related deaths, bringing the county's cumulative totals to 3,659,260 cases and 34,969 fatalities since the pandemic began.

 Health officials have stressed, however, that the official number of cases is an undercount, due to the large number of people who rely on at-home tests without reporting the results to the county.
 Other people don't test at all, despite being possibly infected, officials said.

-"Every day we strive to make choices that are best for us, our families, and the communities we live in," county Public Health Director Barbara Ferrer said Friday.
+"Every day we strive to make choices that are best for us, our families, and the communities we live in," Ferrer said.
 "The pandemic is not over; however, we have likely entered a new phase as we make use of all the advancements in vaccines, testing, and therapeutics.
 Lower transmission protects everyone, especially those who are more vulnerable to severe illness or death.
 There may be challenges ahead, but I am encouraged by the current situation, especially compared to last year at this time.
 And I remain grateful for the many people of LA County taking steps to minimize the disease's impact."

 During a media briefing Thursday, Ferrer noted declines in average daily new infections and hospitalizations.